BelgiumMulticulturalism

 Belgium and the integration placebo

-To hear some politicians speak, one would think that integration was the panacea for all the social and economic woes facing immigrants in .
+To hear some politicians speak, one would think that was the panacea for all the social and economic woes facing immigrants in .
 But it is little more than a placebo.

 Integration will somehow magic up good jobs for immigrants, bring them in from the margins of , overcome the friction between them and the mainstream, and banish the discrimination against them from the popular mind.
 But far from being a cure-all, talk of integration is simply a placebo prescribed by political witchdoctors unable to face up to the real maladies needing treatment.